mramirez92/reading-notes/class-09.md

 # 9. Forms and JS Events

-## Why this is important:
+## Why this is important

 HTML allow us capture user data that we might find useful.
 Events allows us to make our website more interactive and dynamic.

 ## HTML Forms

 Web forms are one of the main points of interaction between a user and a web site or application.
 Forms allow users to enter data, which is generally sent to a web server for processing and storage.<sup>[^1]</sup>

 HTML is made up of more than one form control (widgets), with additional elements to help with structure of the form.

 - controls can be single or multi-line text fields
 - ```<input>```